 Factory Invoice Price is not the Dealer’s Actual New Car Cost

-Factory invoice is what a dealer paid for the car, not the vehicle’s actual dealer’s new car cost.
 If you pay the factory invoice price for a new car, you may save a little bit of money but leave a whole bunch of money on the table.

-Understanding the factory invoice price and the actual dealer new car cost of the automobile you desire is essential to negotiating a decent deal.
-You have a far more powerful and accurate negotiation stance when you know the differences between the two.
+Understanding the factory invoice price and the actual dealer new car cost of your desired automobile is essential to negotiating a decent deal.

 New Car Price Tip: These days, it’s hard to find a new car at a decent discount.
 Car buyers are frequently paying more than the suggested retail price.
 You can still get a great deal in your local area by comparing prices using an online shopping service such as RydeShopper or Edmunds.